apache/parquet-format/README.md

 The [parquet-java] project contains multiple sub-modules, which implement the core components of reading and writing a nested, column-oriented data stream, map this core onto the parquet format, and provide Hadoop Input/Output Formats, Pig loaders, and other java-based utilities for interacting with Parquet.

-The [parquet-testing] project contains compatibility tests that can be used to verify that implementations in different languages can read and write each other's files.
+The [parquet-testing] project contains a set of files that can be used to verify that implementations in different languages can read and write each other's files.

 [parquet-format]: https://github.com/apache/parquet-format
 [parquet-java]: https://github.com/apache/parquet-java